Igor Sergeev: Second Pakhtakor return

 On 25 December 2024, Pakhtakor announced the return of Sergeev from BG Pathum United to a one-year contract.

+Persepolis F.C.

+On 4 January 2026 he went to Iran, accepting Persepolis' offer; he also had an offer from Sepahan.

 International career

 Sergeev had established himself as a regular at the under-20 level for Uzbekistan.
 After the 2012 AFC U-19 Championship Sergeev came out as the top scorer of the tournament with 7 goals throughout as he led Uzbekistan's U20s to the semi-finals, where they lost to South Korea U20s 3–1.

 He made his debut for main team, Uzbekistan on 10 September 2013 in 2014 FIFA World Cup qualification match against Jordan.
 He was named in Uzbekistan's squad for 2015 AFC Asian Cup, held in Australia.
 Sergeev played three matches and scored Uzbekistan's 1–0 winning goal against North Korea in their opening match in Group B. Sergeev performance with BG Pathum United earn him a call-up to the 2023 AFC Asian Cup held in Qatar.

+On 2 June 2026, he was included in the 26-man squad selected by head coach Fabio Cannavaro for the 2026 FIFA World Cup, marking the country's first-ever appearance in the tournament.